ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ## File share replication and failover
 {: #fs-repl-failover-overview}

 You can create replicas of your file shares by setting up a replication relationship between primary file shares in one zone to replica file shares in another zone.
 Using replication is a good way to recover from incidents at the primary site when data becomes inaccessible or applications fail.
-[Fail over](/docs/vpc?topic=vpc-file-storage-failover) to the replica share makes it the new, writeable primary share.
+[Failover](/docs/vpc?topic=vpc-file-storage-failover) to the replica share makes it the new, writeable primary share.
 For more information, see [About file share replication](/docs/vpc?topic=vpc-file-storage-replication).

 ## Supplemental IDs and Groups for file shares
 {: #FS-supplemental-ids}